Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Introduction

-Two classes of methods have been developed recently for identifying subgroups with enhanced treatment response.
-One class of methods called moderated regression analysis \cite{cohen2013applied}, fit statistical regression models that include possible treatment-feature interactions.
-However, the methods mainly test the hypotheses of known subgroups instead of discovering unknown subgroups from data.
-It relies on clear prior hypotheses about which subgroups could be involved in the interactions.
-Such \textit{a priori} hypotheses may not exist in many applications, and we would want to learn these subgroups from data.
-Particularly especially when the number of features is large and it becomes harder for the domain expert to identify which possible subgroups to consider.
-The other class of widely adopted approaches uses tree-based recursive partitioning.
-They partition data into smaller subsets until a stopping criterion is met.
+Problems related to this subject are referred to as \emph{subgroup analysis} in the context of causal inference \citep{rothwell2005subgroup}.
+Prior research can be classified into two categories.
+One category of methods, called moderated regression analysis \citep{cohen2013applied}, fits statistical regression models that include possible treatment-feature interactions.
+The methods in this category mainly test the hypotheses of known subgroups instead of discovering unknown subgroups from data; these methods rely on clear prior hypotheses about which subgroups could be involved in the interactions.
+However, such \textit{a priori} hypotheses may not exist in many applications.
+Particularly when the number of features is large, it becomes harder for domain experts to identify which of myriad possible subgroups to consider.
+The other category of widely adopted approaches uses tree-based recursive partitioning \citep{su2009subgroup,lipkovich_subgroup_2011} to partition data into smaller subsets until a stopping criterion is met.
 Recursive partitioning methods are a natural way to analyze a large number of features that have potentially complicated interactions.
-But they usually partition data greedily, and the splits are not based on the treatment effect further down in the tree.
-The downfall of being greedy is that there is no direct optimization of a global objective.
+But they partition data greedily using heuristics, and the splits are not based on the treatment effect further down in the tree.
+There exist several issues with greedily learned trees, as discussed in many recent works \citep{brijain2014survey,kim2016hybrid}.
+Specifically, the downfall of being greedy in growing a tree is that there is no direct optimization of a global objective, and it often yields suboptimal solutions.

-To address the shortcomings of previous methods, we propose a model called Causal Rule Sets (CRS) that captures a subgroup with a set of rules: an observation is in the subgroup if it satisfies at least one rule in the set.
-An example of a CRS model is shown below where the treatment is a coupon, and the outcome is whether the customer buys a product.
+In this work, we learn subgroups directly from observational data under a carefully designed global objective -- without a prespecified hypothesis of what subgroups to consider.
+Our method, Causal Rule Sets (CRS), captures a subgroup with a small set of short decision rules, where each rule is a conjunction of conditions.
+The rules and the number of rules are learned from data.
+An instance is in the subgroup if it satisfies at least one rule in the set.
+An example of a CRS model is shown below.
+The treatment is giving a coupon to a potential customer, and the outcome is whether the customer buys a product.

-The model consists of two rules, each rule being a conjunction of conditions.
-The rules capture a subgroup where a customer satisfies at least one of the rules.